Burnaby Housing Authority

 - loan guarantees

-The partnering agreement would establish the terms and conditions upon which the City would provide assistance to the BHA, as well as the types of services that the BHA would provide on behalf of the City.
+Partnering agreements would establish the terms and conditions upon which the City would provide assistance to the BHA, as well as the types of services that the BHA would provide on behalf of the City.

 The initial Partnering Agreement between the City and the BHA is envisioned for a term of 5 years.
+At the February 11, 2025 Council meeting, Council authorized the City to enter into a partnering agreement, with the following key terms:

 - 3 Council members